 Every year is an opportunity to turn over a new leaf and start anew.
 With the rest of 2023 ahead, many K-12 schools are looking forward to a safe and prosperous year of academic excellence — if only hackers don’t get in the way.

 As a school district, you have a responsibility to protect student data from unauthorized access.
-But with increasingly sophisticated hackers targeting the education sector at an unprecedented rate, cyber security isn’t so simple.
-You need to know exactly what security threats you’re up against, where your district may be vulnerable, and how you can better manage cyber risk.
+But with increasingly sophisticated cyber criminals targeting the education sector at an unprecedented rate, cyber security in schools isn’t a walk in the park.
+You need to know exactly which security threats you’re up against, where your district may be vulnerable, and how you can better manage cyber risk.

 Fortunately, that’s why we’re here.
-To help you prepare for a potential attack, let’s review the state of cyber security in schools and what your district can do to protect sensitive data and personal information.
+To help you prepare for a potential attack, let’s review the state of cyber security in schools and what your district can do to better protect sensitive data and personal information in 2023.

 Simply put, student data is an enticing target for hackers looking to make a quick penny.
 A single school system is a treasure trove of sensitive data that could go for big bucks on the dark web.
 Also, it would be incredibly damaging for a district if that information were leaked on the internet for anyone to access.

 According to Doug Levin, co-founder of K12 SIX, many people assume hackers have better ways to spend their time than targeting student data.

 “This is among the biggest misconceptions held about school cyber incidents,” Levin told Education Week.
 “Schools manage more than enough money to capture the attention of cyber criminals, to say nothing of the value of the data they hold.
 While most cyber criminals couldn’t care less about students’ algebra grades, it turns out that the identity information of minors is especially valuable to criminals interested in perpetrating credit and tax fraud.”